 In response to the bombing of Pearl Harbor in 1941, the U.S. military established a permanent presence in the Tularosa Basin during World War II creating the Alamogordo Bombing and Gunnery Range, known today as Holloman Air Force Base, and White Sands Proving Grounds, now White Sands Missile Range.
 It was at White Sands Missile Range that some of the German scientists, including Werner Von Braun, who were instrumental in the conception and development of the V-2 rocket, relocated after World War II.

 Have you ever heard a window-rattling sonic boom from a passing jet?
-If you visit the monument and hear one, do not be alarmed.
-Holloman Air Force Base and White Sands National Monument share a boundary.
+If you visit the park and hear one, do not be alarmed.
+Holloman Air Force Base and White Sands National Park share a boundary.
 The 49th Wing -- host wing at Holloman Air Force Base -- supports national security objectives by deploying worldwide to support peacetime and wartime contingencies.

 The first atomic bomb was tested on July 16, 1945, 65-miles north of White Sands.
 The detonation site is known as the Trinity Site and is one of the key places associated with the Manhattan Project.